John Biggar.com : Climbing Instructor and Guidebook Author

 Season Green = optimum season and/or conditions.

-Black = neutral, not optimal but climbing will be possible at times.
+Grey = neutral, not optimal but climbing will be possible in good weather or conditions.

-Orange = bird nuisance in some areas, or poor climbing conditions very likely.
+Orange = bird nuisance or problem in some areas, or poor winter climbing conditions very likely.

-Red = climbing not possible or bird ban.
+Red = climbing not possible or bird ban on large areas.

 Routes The approximate number of average, good or excellent routes at these grades is given.
 Green VD, S, Blue VS, HVS, Red E1, E2, Black E3, E4 or harder Generally speaking poor routes are not mentioned on this website..!!
 This same colour coding system is used in the photo-topos deeper into this website.

-Notes I have only given information on this website on routes I have climbed personally, or have detailed personal knowledge of, and climbing areas I have visited.
+Note I have only given information on this website on routes I have climbed personally, or have detailed personal knowledge of (e.g. from belaying someone).
 There is a lot more climbing in Galloway, particularly at the higher grades.
-The last definitive guide to be published was the SMC Lowland Outcrops guidebook, 2004 edition, available by mail order from Needlesports.
-There is some variation between grades as quoted in the guidebook and on this website - these reflect my abilities (slabs) and prejudices (I don't like jamming!).....
+The last definitive guide to be published was the SMC Lowland Outcrops guidebook, 2004 edition, now out of print, but a new edition is due by 2021.
+There is some variation between the grades quoted in this guidebook and on this website - these reflect my abilities (bold slabs) and prejudices (I don't like strenuous jamming!).....

 Pictured Below :- Giant tussock grass in Galloway, Winter 2006.
 Known locally as "Dougals" (...think of that wee dog in the Magic Roundabout...).
 These ones were on the way across the Silver Flowe towards Craignaw and were the deepest yet!